robolytix/robolytix-sdk/README.md

 Examples in various languages how to call Robolytix API and send message.

-Detailed description of Robolytix proncipes and API is in [documentation section](https://www.robolytix.com/documentation/overview/).
+Detailed description of Robolytix principles and API is in [documentation section](https://www.robolytix.com/documentation/overview/).
 Generate your API Key in [Robolytix Settings](https://app.robolytix.com/en/admin/).
 There is also OpenAPI specification of Robolytix API at https://api.robolytix.com/apidoc/.

 ## Endpoints